ros-hybrid-behaviour-planner/so_data/README.md

 ###### reserved frameIDs:
-* **'robot' + ID**: frameID indicating that gradient of another robot is received, ID is usually a number
 * **'DEFAULT'**: value is used to specify aggregation option (store_data in soBuffer) for frameIDs having no specific option assigned to
 * **'None'**: value is assigned to all gradient messages which have no frameID when received